-To see this, consider the verb marking of instrumentals in Bantu.
+To see this, consider the marking of instrumentals in Bantu.
 Most Eastern Bantu languages adopt one of the strategies in (17).

-(17) a.
-Causative extension, e.g. Haya -bák-is- 'catch with' (also 'make catch'):

-kató a-ka-bák-is-a ékikápu ómupííla

-Kato he-PAST-catch-CAUS-FV basket ball

-Kato caught the ball with a basket.

-3 Kom in fact allows no double object anywhere in its syntax, even with the verb 'give'.

-4 One might consider the distinction between symmetrical vs assymetrical Bantu languages (Bresnan and Moshi 1993) in this context.
-Although both allow multiple unmarked NP objects, a logical assumption would be that restrictions on object properties, such as those found in asymmetrical languages like Swahili and Cewa, might represent a stage on the way to the loss of double object structures in general.
+(17) Two options for verb-marking of instrumentals in Eastern Bantu ə-wayn a-yú?

-b.
-Applicative extension, e.g. Cewa N.31b -mang-ir- 'tie with' (also 'tie for/at'): mchómbó a-na-máng-ír-á chingwe nkhûni

-Mchombo he-PAST-tie-APP-FV rope firewood Mchombo tied firewood with a rope.
+a. causative extension, e.g. Haya -bák-is- 'catch with' (also = 'make catch') Kató a-ka-bák-is-a ékikápu ómupííla 'Kato caught the ball with a basket Kato he-PAST-catch-CAUS-FV basket ball applicative extension, e.g. Cewa N.31b -mang-ir- 'tie with' (also = 'tie for/at') Mchómbó a-na-máng-ír-á chingwe nkhûni 'Mchombo tied firewood with a rope' Mchombo he-PAST-tie-APP-FV rope firewood

-As illustrated from Haya and Cewa, respectively, instrumental objects are licensed either by the causative or the applicative extension.5
+As illustrated from Haya and Cewa, respectively, instrumental objects are licensed either by the causative or the applicative extension.

-In West African Niger-Congo, many languages also adopt the verb marking strategy for licensing instruments.
+In West African Niger-Congo, many languages also adopt the verb-marking strategy for licensing instruments.
 While the mark sometimes resembles the suffix used for other functions of the applicative (e.g. benefactive, locative), others exhibit an instrumental (comitative, associative) extension which is distinct from the applicative.
-In Fula, for example, Arnott (1970:348-351) recognizes a separate "modal" extension -r-, exemplified in (18).
+In Fula, for example, Arnott (1970:348-351) recognizes a separate "Modal" extension exemplified in (18).